atharaq/atharaq.github.io/cs2/lesson1.md

 Work on exercises 2 and 3 from [Chapter 2](https://books.trinket.io/thinkjava2/chapter2.html#sec32).
 Please submit exercise 2 in the appropriate CodingRooms assignment space.
 Try to finish this before our next class on Monday!

 Exercise 3 does not need to be submitted, but please work on that as well.
-You can do this in IntelliJ on your computer or in the CodingRooms assignment space.
+You can do this in IntelliJ on your computer or in a CodingRooms workspace.

 ## Exercise (discuss next time)